-To edit the basic info of the audience, go to Configure > Audiences.
+To edit the basic info about the audience, go to Admin > Audiences.
 Then click three dots next to the audience that you want to edit and click Edit.

 You will then see the audience/segment builder where you can rename, add/edit the description or add an audience trigger.